rlgerma/budgetTracker/README.md

 ### Currently unfinished

-last worked on - 2/15/20
+last worked on - 2/19/20

 #### ToDos

+- Get local sign in to work and import to auth0 when online

+- Take user offline data and push to mongo when online

+- Config service worker

-- Complete balance input form left of Mongo Chart by writing out remaining sub components collapse buttons w/ sub button's data-targets
+COMPLETE - Complete balance input form left of Mongo Chart by writing out remaining sub components collapse buttons w/ sub button's data-targets

-- Write up API routes for withdraw/deposit for collapse sub buttons data-targets
+COMPLETE - Write up API routes for withdraw/deposit for collapse sub buttons data-targets

-- Finish dummy Modal for Sign in button in Nav-bar
+COMPLETE - Finish dummy Modal for Sign in button in Nav-bar

 - Take styling out template land and create unique assets

-- deploy to heroku
+COMPLETE - deploy to heroku